ianfnelson/blog.iannelson.uk/content/posts/2006-10-01-genealogy-my-new-winter-hobby.md

 &#8212; [A description of the INTP personality type, Paul James][1].

 I’ve been in need of a new hobby for a while now.
-The mental challenges offered from getting married, [changing][2] [jobs][3] and [moving home][4] have passed, and my free evenings and weekends were becoming prone to bouts of restlessness and sighs of &#8220;I’m bored&#8221;.
+The mental challenges offered from getting married, changing jobs and moving home have passed, and my free evenings and weekends were becoming prone to bouts of restlessness and sighs of &#8220;I’m bored&#8221;.
 This is not a good thing.

 I’ve been toying with the idea of buying a Digital SLR for a while, but the initial outlay for all the required kit would be close to four figures, a sum not easy to come by after the aforementioned marriage and house move.
 Besides, I’m not sure that taking up a pastime which is essentially outdoor in nature is a good idea as the nights draw in and we enter the almost perpetual darkness of a British winter.